Thursday, December 7, 2023

 You can find all of the playable races & classes, that will be available to play.
 Most of these have either been reskinned, adjusted and some are completely homebrewed from scratch.

-The goal is to keep the core of our system Old-School Essentials Advanced Fantasy but with a few 1st edition house rules and some slight adjustments to the class sheets.
-This is a brand new "modified" system that I came up with for Middle-earth that has never been tested.
 I am sure we will encounter bugs that will need to be ironed out and fixed but overall I think I have it pretty well hammered out.
 I want to run my games as classic as possible but give my players a little more expansive style of play at the same time.
+The reason for me using the Old-School Essentials system is, the Adventures in Middle-earth TTRPG system uses 5th edition which is no where close to be classic so I am sure Old-School Essentials will work just fine.

 Tuesday, March 28, 2023